|Office:||Level 1, Holland Centennial Commons|

 - Approach professors or university administrators to resolve issues.

 - Keep the advisor informed about schedule changes, course selection, and career goals.

 - Provide written authorization allowing the advisor and other college departments to share information, including your grades, academic progress, and courses, with parents, guardian, or spouse.

-- Recognize the academic deadlines.
+- Recognize the academic deadlines and resources on campus.

 - Be familiar with prerequisites and graduation requirements for certificate or degree programs.